Shrinks99/node-based-interfaces/_collections/_sections/making-good-nodes.md

 ![An example multi-in-single-out node graph with three nodes simply connected in sequence.](../img/controls-on-nodes.svg)

-Displaying controls on nodes instead just a label _can_ reduce the friction between hooking up nodes and finding the applicable property when there are many different inputs.
-Be warned that as your property editor interfaces become more complex, the sizes of your nodes in the graph will become less uniform, which will likely present another organizational hurdle for users.
+Displaying controls on nodes instead just a label _can_ reduce the friction between hooking up nodes and editing properties, especially when there are many different inputs.
+Be warned that as your property editor interfaces become larger and more complex, the sizes of your nodes in the graph will become less uniform, which will likely present another organizational hurdle for users.

 ### Store graph data as plaintext!